 Metric #2: Unique Open Rate (UOR)

 Does every subscriber on your email list open all of your emails?
-The obvious answer is no. Your open rate denotes the number of your recipients who opened your email.
+The obvious answer is no. Your open rate denotes the number of recipients who opened your email.

 Since it shows how many people are actually interested in opening and reading your emails, it’s one of the most crucial email marketing KPIs to keep track of.